 However, cookies do not identify you personally.
 We use (i) “session cookies”, which are used to recognize your computer when you return to the Website during a session and are automatically deleted when you close your browser, and (ii) “persistent cookies”, which allow us to recognize your computer during subsequent sessions and are automatically deleted after a certain period of time.
 The content of a persistent cookie is limited to an identification number.
 Name, IP address, etc. are not stored.

-You can configure your web browser to refuse the installation of all or some cookies, or to override or disable installed cookies (see the help menu of your browser for instructions).
+You can configure your web browser to automatically refuse the installation of all or some cookies, or to override or disable installed cookies (see the help menu of your browser for instructions).
+You can also disable or delete cookies on a case-by-case basis.
 However, if you block all cookies (including functional cookies) with your browser setting, this may result in reduced availability or impaired functionality of the websites.